Amrik19/Monogame-Spritesheet-Instancing/README.md

 **- End()**
    - Sends the collected instances to the graphics card using a (Vertex) Instancing Buffer.

-**- UpdateViewPort()**
-   - Updates the viewport settings.
-   - Essential for maintaining accurate scaling and functionality when the game window size changes.

 **- ReturnSpritesheet()**
    - Returns the current Texture2D associated with the class.